DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Author: George Shand, Final Year Medical Student, University of Auckland, New Zealand; Chief Editor: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, August 2015.

-Afamelanotide (SCENESSE®, Clinuvel Pharmaceuticals) is a potent alpha-melanocyte-stimulating hormone (αMSH) analogue, which stimulates the production of eumelanin in the skin — a tan.
+Afamelanotide (SCENESSE®, Clinuvel Pharmaceuticals) is a potent alpha-melanocyte-stimulating hormone (αMSH) analogue, which stimulates the production of eumelanin in the skin — a tan, induces antioxidant activities, enhances DNA repair processes, and modulates inflammation.
 This injectable synthetic melanotropic peptide was previously known as Melanotan I.

 Eumelanin is a form of melanin, the tanning pigment in the skin.
 Production of melanin is usually stimulated by exposure to the ultraviolet (UV) radiation component of sunlight.

-Afamelanotide is registered to treat erythropoietic protoporphyria.
+Afamelanotide is registered, in some countries, to treat erythropoietic protoporphyria.
 It has been reported to be of benefit to patients with:

 Afamelanotide has been shown through Phase III studies to decrease phototoxic reactions and recovery time in patients with erythropoietic protoporphyria.
-Afamelanotide was first used for treatment of erythropoietic protoporphyria in Italy and Switzerland in 2007.
-It reduced pain and allowed nearly all patients to be outdoors for longer periods than previously.
+Afamelanotide was approved for treatment of erythropoietic protoporphyria by the European Medicines Agency (EMA) in 2016 and by the FDA in the US in October 2019.
+It reduces pain and allows nearly all patients to be outdoors for longer periods than previously.
+However it has no effect on the number or duration of phototoxic reactions.
+Quality of life is significantly improved.
+Sunlight avoidance and wearing protective clothing remains essential; afamelanotide is not a cure for EPP.

 Solar urticaria is a rare form of chronic physical or inducible urticaria characterized by itch, weal and flare within minutes of sunlight exposure.
 The action spectrum (the part of the electromagnetic spectrum that causes symptoms) is variable, but most often involves long wavelength UVA and visible light.
 The use of afamelanotide has been shown under experimental conditions to reduce weal formation secondary to increased melanisation.